hathibelagal-dev/instantpolyglot/docs/eng/Konkani.md

 (koṇkaṇī āmcī māybhās. tī āmkāṃ bhov mogācī. āmī tī śikatāt, vāparatāt ānī jatanāy ghetāt. koṇkaṇī bhāśeṃt sundar sāhitya āsā. āmce pūrvaj hyā bhāśeṃt ulayatāle. āmīy tī phuḍeṃ vharapāk jāy.)

 Translation:
-"Konkani is our mother tongue.
+“Konkani is our mother tongue.
 It is very dear to us.
 We learn it, use it, and take care of it.
 There is beautiful literature in the Konkani language.
 Our ancestors spoke in this language.
-We too should take it forward."
+We too should take it forward.”

 ## Conclusion